 Each triphala fruit is said to have great importance individually, but it’s when they fruits are combined into triphala that Ayurvedic texts start to sound exciting.
 Stories from around the world hint at triphala’s support for digestion, immune system support, detoxification, support for blood sugar levels already within the normal range, and potential for eye disease.

 We live in a time when these potential benefits are not limited to those who live in parts of the world where each triphala fruit grows.
-If you are interested in beginning a triphala regimen as part of your healthy diet, try one or more of these products and see if it makes a difference in your life!
+If you are interested in beginning a triphala regimen as part of your healthy diet, try it as a powder or tea and see if it makes a difference in your life!